-Tan'thalon, western quarter-

 "Storm!" a soldier cried.
 "Sandstorm!"

 The battlefield dissolved into chaos.
 Men coughed and cursed, the enemy scattering in half-seen blurs, valuing their lives over loot they made a run for it.
 Horses shrieked as the wind howled, tearing at banners and cloaks.
 It was Stonefang that kept them from storming off into the desert.
+His behavior revealed he had experience in the desert.
+Using his size, and sometimes his thick fur as protection, he kept the horses together.
 A desert was no place for a horse to wander about.
 He already knew the Diviner wanted him to get the horses out of this alive.
 Switching from predator to herder, he set about guiding them.

 But Talia could see the strain immediately.
 The Diviner's jaw was set, tendons in her hands visible from tension.
 Her body trembled with each lash of the storm.
-The crystal pulsed erratically, as though it too resisted the desert's rage, or felt the strain on the Diviner.
+The runes pulsed erratically, as though the staff too resisted the desert's rage, or felt the strain on the Diviner.

 "You can't hold this," Talia shouted over the roar.